amyspencerproject/base-apparel/README.md

 - Not sure what to do with the hero image yet.
 I could make it an `<aside>` or keep it in grid container.
 If in an `<aside>` then the screen reader will annouce to the user that this is a complementary image.
 Or I could chose to not let the screen reader users know about the image and not describe it but then I would leave in in `<main>`.
 - Made the body under the grid format and then positioned header, aside, main, and footer.
 In the mobile view this meant letting everything auto positon.
 For the desktop view the format is 2 columns and 4 rows.
 - Had the same issue where the hero image was making the 1st row super tall.
 Thought that using `grid-auto-rows: min-content;` would fixt this but no winner yet.
-- Just left grid-template-rows off altogether for the time being.
 - Also noted that the `<header>` says it is causing an overflow.

   ![](./Screenshot%20header%20overflow.png)

   This could be why the spacing for the rows is still large.
 Not understanding why the 1st row has so much vertical spacing.

+- Just left grid-template-rows off altogether and everything looks fine.
+Keep it simple when you can!

 Input/Form